nhhagen/vagrant-dev-box/README.markdown

 dotfiles.
 Create a `~/.vagrant.d/Vagrantfile` and call provisioning to install your config/tools.

 Your project might need to expose servers to the host OS (so that you can open websites in a brower etc).
-To forward a port open the `Vagrantfile` a line like this:
+To forward a port open the `./Vagrantfile` a line like this:

 ```ruby
 config.vm.network :forwarded_port, guest: <port nr>, host: <port nr>